ArchLars/archtutorial/arch_kde_tutorial.md

 # Example for MODULES if you use amdgpu:
 MODULES=(amdgpu)

+# or if you have radeon as well
+# do this so amdgpu loads first:
+MODULES=(amdgpu radeon)

+# Officially supported kernels enable AMDGPU support for cards of the Southern Islands (GCN 1, released in 2012)
+# and Sea Islands (GCN 2, released in 2013).
+#
+# The amdgpu kernel driver needs to be loaded before the radeon one.
+# You can check which kernel driver is loaded by running lspci -k.

 # Example for MODULES if you use nvidia:
 MODULES=(nvidia nvidia_modeset nvidia_uvm nvidia_drm)
 #